Gustav Schelde Møller Billede 05.07.2024, 18.10.17 1600Px

 Is it your first time at Roskilde Festival?
 It's perfectly natural to feel excited and maybe a bit nervous.
 That's why we've created this guide for you.

-The festival area is divided into two parts: the camping site and the inner festival site.
-When camping opens on Saturday, June 29 at 16:00, we begin what we call the First Days.
-And with a full festival ticket, you will of course experience a lot in the summer sun before a sea of experiences in front of the largest stages calls you from Wednesday onwards.
+The festival site is divided into two main areas: the campsite and the inner festival grounds.
+When camping opens on Saturday 28 June at 16:00, we enter what we call the First Days.
+And with a full festival ticket, you’ll get to soak up the sun and the vibe before the main music programme starts on Wednesday.

-You can spend your time attending concerts with tomorrow’s stars on the EOS and Gaia stages, listening to activist talks at Flokkr, and participating in various camp parties.
+You can spend the days checking out emerging artists on the Eos and Gaia stages, listening to activist talks at Flokkr, or dancing your way through countless camp parties.

-The heart of the festival site opens on Wednesday, July 3, and from here you can listen to some of the world's biggest artists, explore our culinary laboratory, Food Court, or browse around the Bazar area.
+The heart of the festival grounds opens on Wednesday 2 July.
+From there, you can experience some of the world’s biggest artists, explore our culinary lab known as the Food Court, browse the Bazar area – and much more.

 Check the festival site map